abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/install.md

 ### Test the network policies

-- Login to your abcdesktop
+- Log in to your abcdesktop instance.
-- Open a webshell and run a curl command.
+- Open a web shell and run the following curl command:

 ```bash
 curl http://pyos.abcdesktop.svc.cluster.local:8000/API/manager/images
 ```

-This HTTP request is denied by the network policy and you should receive an error message:
+This HTTP request is denied by the network policy.
+The following error message should appear:

 ```
 curl: (28) Failed to connect to pyos.abcdesktop.svc.cluster.local port 8000 after 130290 ms: Couldn't connect to server